STAR: Decode-Phase Rescheduling for LLM Inference: Evaluation

 Figure~\ref{fig:overall_performance} illustrates the three critical metrics: throughput, and goodput, and tail latency, across different scheduling strategies under various requests per second (RPS).
 Subsequently, we analyze each metric in detail.

-\stitle{Throughput.} As shown in Figure~\ref{fig:throughput_req_qps} and Figure~\ref{fig:throughput_req_qps_alpaca}, \textit{\ours} achieves higher throughput compared to the baseline without migration, particularly under high load conditions (1.75$\times$ at RPS=0.17, ShareGPT dataset).
-Higher load may lead to OOM issues in decode instances due to workload imbalance, causing requests to recompute or offloading the KV cache, which significantly degrades throughput.
-Moreover, the involvement of prediction do not negatively impact throughput, as shown in lower workload conditions (at RPS=0.13, both \textit{\ours} and \textit{vLLM + rescheduling} achieve 0.107 req/s throughput), while effectively mitigating workload imbalance in high load scenarios, where vLLM with only rescheduling suffers from occasional OOMs.
+\stitle{Throughput.} As shown in Figure~\ref{fig:throughput_req_qps}, Figure~\ref{fig:throughput_req_qps_alpaca} and Figure~\ref{fig:throughput_req_qps_sharegpt_h800}, both rescheduling and prediction improve throughput, with the largest gain under high load.
+On large cluster at 0.20 req/s, rescheduling raises throughput from 0.107 to 0.145 req/s (35.5\%), and prediction further raises it to 0.159 req/s (an additional 9.7\%).
+This gain comes from alleviating decode-instance saturation and OOM caused by workload imbalance.

-\stitle{Goodput.} In addition to throughput, we further employ goodput as a more comprehensive metric to incorporate SLO attainment, denoting the effective thoroughput, i.e., requests per second that meet their SLOs.
-Compared to throughput, \textit{\ours} presents a more pronounced advantage in goodput, as the workload imbalance further leads to increased tail latency and SLO violations.
-Figure~\ref{fig:qps_goodput} demonstrates that \textit{\ours} achieves 1.93$\times$ goodput over \textit{vLLM} and 1.16$\times$ goodput over \textit{vLLM + rescheduling}, which attributes to the effective workload balancing that reduces SLO violations and prevents OOM issues.
+\stitle{Goodput.} We use goodput to measure the requests that satisfy the SLO.
+The SLO is 1s TTFT, with TPOT targets of 25\,ms for DeepSeek-R1-Distill-Qwen-7B and 50\,ms for Qwen3-14B.
+Because workload imbalance directly increases tail latency and SLO violations, goodput shows the benefit of rescheduling and prediction more clearly than throughput.
+Figure~\ref{fig:qps_goodput_sharegpt_h800} shows an even larger gain in goodput.
+On large cluster at 0.20 req/s, rescheduling improves goodput from 0.102 to 0.142 req/s (39.2\%), and prediction further improves it to 0.157 req/s (an additional 10.6\%).
+This indicates fewer SLO violations under better-balanced decode load.

-\stitle{Latency.} We also evaluate the tail latency, e.g., P99 TPOT of different methods, as it directly impacts user experience in real-time applications.
-As shown in Figure~\ref{fig:sharegpt_p99_qps_comparison} and Figure~\ref{fig:alpaca_p99_qps_comparison}, \textit{\ours} significantly reduces P99 latency across both datasets.
-On ShareGPT at RPS=0.17, migration reduces P99 latency from 96.3ms to 28.3ms (70.6\% improvement), while prediction further reduces it to 24.3ms (additional 14.1\% improvement).
-On Alpaca at RPS=1.7, migration reduces P99 latency from 100.6ms to 80.8ms (19.7\% improvement), with prediction achieving an additional 45.4\% reduction.
-These results demonstrate the effectiveness of both migration and prediction components across different data characteristics.
+\stitle{Latency.} We report P99 TPOT to capture tail latency.
+Figure~\ref{fig:sharegpt_p99_qps_comparison} and Figure~\ref{fig:alpaca_p99_qps_comparison} show large reductions across both datasets.
+On ShareGPT at RPS=0.17, rescheduling reduces P99 TPOT from 96.3\,ms to 28.3\,ms, and prediction further reduces it to 24.3\,ms. Figure~\ref{fig:sharegpt_p99_qps_comparison_h800} shows a similar trend.
+At 0.20 req/s, rescheduling reduces P99 TPOT from 39.57\,ms to 31.72\,ms, and prediction further reduces it to 26.49\,ms. This reduction comes from preventing heavily overloaded decode instances and the resulting tail-latency inflation.